whage/thesis/thesis.md

 The first property is called "preservation": it states that evaluation preserves the type of an expression.
 The second property is called progress, it states that a well typed expression is either a value or it can be evaluated further (until it is reduced to value).
-Type safety is the conjunction of preservation and progress. [@pfpl-2016]
+Type safety is the conjunction of preservation and progress. [@pfpl-2016] Bonnaire-Sergeant [@uiut] Summarises "preservation" beautifully:

+> The essential property of type soundness is “type preservation”, which says that a
+> type system’s approximation of the result of a computation (a type) is “preserved” at every
+> intermediate computational stage.
+In other words, the type system’s job is to model a computation,
+> and this model should not lose accuracy as the program evaluates.

 Note that safety is not a property of a type system, but that of a language.
-There are operations that would pass type checking but produce an error during runtime, like division by zero.
+There might be operations that would pass type checking but produce an error during runtime, like division by zero.
 Enhancing a type system so that it could protect against division by zero erros would make it too restrictive (too many programs would be ruled out as ill-formed).
 It is not possible to predict statically that an expression would evaluate to zero,